-- Established the Mansfield and Ashfield Education and Skills Group, which works with local businesses, councils, schools and political leaders to improve educational attainment in schools. - Secured funding from the Arts Council to develop a 'Culture Compact' with local partners to improve the cultural offering in the Towns. - Enabled NTU to play a significant role in the development of bids which are generating resources from a range of sources - such as the Government's Future High Streets and Towns Funds and which are being coordinated locally into a mutually supportive set of initiatives.
-These are summarised below. - In addition, NTU is looking to create a new social housing model of student accommodation based on community integration rather than income generation. - It will also bring its know-how to the Towns, such as enterprise support and legal advice which are available already on our campuses in Nottingham.
+- Established the Mansfield and Ashfield Education and Skills Group, which works with local businesses, councils, schools and political leaders to improve educational attainment in schools. - Secured funding from the Arts Council to develop a 'Culture Compact' with local partners to improve the cultural offering in the Towns. - Played a significant role in the development of bids which are generating resources from a range of sources - such as the Government's Future High Streets and Towns Funds - and which are being coordinated locally into a mutually supportive set of initiatives.
+These are summarised below. - In addition, NTU is looking to create a new social housing model of student accommodation based on community integration rather than income generation. - It will also bring its know-how to the districts, such as enterprise support and legal advice which are available already on our campuses in Nottingham.

-Overall, NTU is seeking to make Mansfield and Ashfield University Towns, with all of the economic, cultural and social benefits this will bring.
-As of October 2021, 262 students are studying with NTU on programmes in Mansfield, following only our second intake.
+Overall, NTU is seeking to embed a university presence in Mansfield and Ashfield districts, with all of the economic, cultural and social benefits this will bring.
+As of January 2022, 366 students are studying with NTU on programmes in Mansfield, following only our second intake.

-Economic Investment and Partnership Opportunities in Mansfield
+Economic Investment and Partnership Opportunities in Mansfield and Ashfield